 Potential Side Effects of Earthing You Shouldn’t Ignore

-Although earthing is generally considered safe, there are side effects and health risks—especially when practised incorrectly or without proper knowledge.
+Although earthing is generally considered safe, there are side effects and health risks—especially when practiced incorrectly or without proper knowledge.

 Using indoor earthing products can pose safety risks if:

-Tip: Only use earthing mats and sheets that are CE-certified or approved by electrical safety authorities.
-Avoid DIY wiring.
+Tip: Avoid DIY home wiring.
 You can also learn more about grounding safety in the article

 Barefoot walking outdoors can expose individuals to: